popeindustries/lit-html-server/README.md

 Render [**lit-html**](https://polymer.github.io/lit-html/) templates on the server as Node.js streams.
 Supports all **lit-html** types and special attribute bindings.

+> Although based on **lit-html** semantics, **lit-html-server** is a great general purpose HTML template streaming library.
+Tagged template literals are a native JavaScript feature, and the HTML rendered is 100% standard markup, with no special syntax or client-side runtime dependencies.

 ## Usage

 Install with `npm/yarn`: